 The next section displays a table containing field names with checkboxes, a column for the data class, and a column for the matching results.
 The lower table is a preview of the data in the source.
 The needed data classes should have been created before using this form editor, but you can add or edit them here.

-Select the check box corresponding to the fields you want to classify.
-You can manually select the class by clicking the drop down box in the data class column of the field you want to classify.
-Click Auto Classify to start the automatic classification process, which can take a long time depending on the amount of data you have in your source.
+You can manually select the data class by clicking the drop down box in the data class column of the field you want to classify.
+You can also click Auto Classify and select the fields you want to classify.
+Clicking OK will start the automatic classification process, which can take a long time depending on the amount of data you have in your source.

 The process can run in the background if you select that option in the standard Eclipse dialog that displays.
 Additionally, you can view the process status in the Progress View.

 Upon finishing, the data class and data class map will be created in the library for the selected fields.
 In this example, the classification process found an 87% match on the SSN field, 11% on LASTNAME, and a name match on FIRSTNAME.
 The percentages indicate the amount of matched data in your source via the matchers for that data class.

 If “name” displays in the matching column, then the data class was matched based on the name.
 If you manually selected a data class, then “user” will be displayed in the matching column.

 The final library contents are displayed below.
 Just as you can see the details of the sources, you can also click the data classes and maps to display their details.